Airdrieonians 2-1 Caley Thistle - The Verdict: Player ratings, talking points and star man as ICT fall to bottom of the table

 It was a bright move that led to the cross for the early breakthrough, but for McGill’s shot to beat Ridgers, it had to change direction.

-Coming off Harper was the luck ICT didn’t need, although they responded well to that setback.
+The ball going into the net via Harper was unlucky, although they responded well to that setback.

-Fans and players have talked recently about winning games in any means, but when bad fortune is added to the mix, the task becomes more tricky.
+Fans and players have talked recently about winning games by any means, but when bad fortune is added to the mix, the task becomes more tricky.

 Defensive mistakes again causing big problems